as/sanctify/README.md

 ## Sanctify

-Convert JSON to an idiomatic go struct
+Convert JSON data into a Go struct with idiomatic field names

 ## Synopsis